 ...was a five-day virtual writing celebration held entirely on Twitter.

 Authors and everyday people from around the world submitted their fiction ideas.

 Official participants were selected by a panel of judges from across the publishing industry.

 Storytellers created characters, crowdsourced plots, used imagery to convey narrative, and crafted multiple handles to weave together tales in real-time.

-From March 12-16, 2014, the Association of American Publishers and Penguin Random House are partnering to put on this year’s festival on Twitter.
+From March 12–16, 2014, the Association of American Publishers and Penguin Random House partnered to spearhead the second industry-wide #TwitterFiction Festival.

 We love fiction that uses Twitter functionality in the most creative way possible.